unow0517/QgisAutomationWithPython/README.md

 * Recommend you to learn about OOP(object-oriented programming) for a better Understanding.

 * If you have questions, you can email unow1992@gmail.com

+##SLD from QGIS export

+* I tried to apply on the project running on Geoserver, but it didn't work.
+You should modify some tags to make it work.